sferg989/portfolio/src/assets/Resume Bullet Points.md

   - *People have to hear something 7 times, before everyone hears it.*
   - *I WIll continue to remind you of these things.
 Beat the same drum.*
 - ***Disagreement with another manager*** about how to use AI.
 He believed all use of AI in code should be documented.
 I completely disagreed.
 It was very important that we met until we gained consensus.
 Both parties need to come to the issue with a *Help me Understand Attitude.*

+*What’s one consumer-facing web product you’ve built end-to-end or played a major role in?
+What did you own, and what impact did it have on users?*

+One consumer-facing web product I led end-to-end was an online learning academy—a training platform that allowed users to stream individual videos or take structured courses behind a tiered membership paywall.
+It was built using Next.js and TypeScript, deployed on Cloudflare.

+As the tech lead, I owned the full architecture and technical direction of the platform.
+I broke down the product vision into actionable engineering tasks, created the roadmap, and led a team of engineers through execution.
+At the same time, I was hands-on in the development process, building core features like state management, authentication, gated content delivery, and API interactions.

+I also implemented development best practices like enforcing minimum 80% unit test coverage and coordinated with QA to build out a comprehensive automated testing suite.

+The impact on users was immediate and measurable: the platform supported thousands of daily users, and created a seamless user experience that encouraged higher engagement and subscription upgrades.
+It became a key revenue driver for the business and was the foundation for future educational product launches.

 #### Learning & development